wiloon/blog/content/post/archive-1/2013-06-28-oracle-plsql异常处理exception.md

-/* Class information passed to this procedure doesn&#8217;t exist.
+/* Class information passed to this procedure doesn't exist.
 Raise an error